Top of page

 • ECU campuses are smoke free;

-• cessation programs are available to assist them to quit; and
+• cessation programs and further information has been made available to assist them on the smoke free website; and

 If the situation continues you should raise your concerns with your line manager.
 Your P&C Business Partner can also provide advice on the options available.